Advanced Payment Security System:XGBoost, LightGBM and SMOTE Integrated: Abstract

 \section{Abstract}

 With the rise of various online and mobile payment systems, transaction fraud has become a significant threat to financial security.
-This study explores the application of advanced machine learning models, specifically XGBoost and LightGBM, for developing a more accurate and robust Payment Security Protection Model.To enhance data reliability, we meticulously processed the data sources and used SMOTE (Synthetic Minority Over-sampling Technique) to address class imbalance and improve data representation.
-By selecting highly correlated features, we aimed to strengthen the training process and boost model performance.We conducted thorough performance evaluations of our proposed models, comparing them against traditional methods including Random Forest, Neural Network, and Logistic Regression.
-Key metrics such as Precision, Recall, and F1 Score were used to rigorously assess their effectiveness.Our detailed analyses and comparisons reveal that the combination of SMOTE with XGBoost and LightGBM offers a highly efficient and powerful mechanism for payment security protection.
-The results show that these models not only outperform traditional approaches but also hold significant promise for advancing the field of transaction fraud prevention.
+This study explores the application of advanced machine learning models, specifically based on XGBoost and LightGBM, for developing a more accurate and robust Payment Security Protection Model.
+To enhance data reliability, we meticulously processed the data sources and applied SMOTE (Synthetic Minority Over-sampling Technique) to address class imbalance and improve data representation.
+By selecting highly correlated features, we aimed to strengthen the training process and boost model performance.
+We conducted thorough performance evaluations of our proposed models, comparing them against traditional methods including Random Forest, Neural Network, and Logistic Regression.
+Using metrics such as Precision, Recall, and F1 Score, we rigorously assessed their effectiveness.
+Our detailed analyses and comparisons reveal that the combination of SMOTE with XGBoost and LightGBM offers a highly efficient and powerful mechanism for payment security protection.
+Moreover, the integration of XGBoost and LightGBM in a Local Ensemble model further demonstrated outstanding performance.
+After incorporating SMOTE, the new combined model achieved a significant improvement of nearly 6\% over traditional models and around 5\% over its sub-models, showcasing remarkable results.